-The bill would eliminate language prohibiting the administering State department from making a grant or loan unless certain conditions are met.
-Upon receipt of a grant or loan application, for funding provided under Section 19608(1)(a)(iv), the Department would have to review the application based on the following considerations: a) whether the brownfield project proposed to be funded was authorized by Part 196; b) whether the brownfield project was consistent with the local planning and zoning for the area in which the project was located; c) whether the brownfield project provided measurable environmental benefit; d) whether the brownfield project provided measurable economic benefit or would contribute significantly to the local unit of government's economic and community redevelopment or the revitalization of adjacent neighborhoods; e) the viability of the redevelopment plan; f) the level of public and private commitment and other resources available for the project; g) how the brownfield project related to a broader economic and community development plan for the local unit of government as a whole; and h) other criteria that the Department considered relevant.
+The bill eliminated language prohibiting the administering State department from making a grant or loan unless certain conditions were met.
+The bill requires the DEQ, upon receiving a grant or loan application, for funding provided under Section 19608(1)(a)(iv), to review the application based on the following considerations: a) whether the brownfield project proposed to be funded is authorized by Part 196; b) whether the project is consistent with the local planning and zoning for the area where it is located; c) whether the project provides measurable environmental benefit; d) whether the project provides measurable economic benefit or will contribute significantly to the local unit of government's economic and community redevelopment or the revitalization of adjacent neighborhoods; e) the viability of the redevelopment plan; f) the level of public and private commitment and other resources available for the project; g) how the project relates to a broader economic and community development plan for the local unit as a whole; and h) other criteria that the Department considers relevant.

-The Department would have to issue grants from the Fund for brownfield projects that it determined met requirements of Part 196 and would contribute to the revitalization of underused property.
+The bill requires the Department to issue grants under Section 19608(1)(a)(iv) for brownfield projects that it determines meet the requirements of Part 196 and will contribute to the revitalization of underused property.